jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 <a name='adaptative_methods'></a>
 #### Adaptative learning methods

 The number of parameters to be fit on learning methods like SGD (e.g., learning rate, momentum, weight decay, etc.) has motivated the appearence of learning methods which choose and adapt these parameters automatically.
 These are used instead of SGD, and can simplify the parameter tuning process significantly.
-Among the most popular alternatives, there are:
+Among the most popular alternatives, there is Adagrad, Adadelta, RMSprop and Adam.

-- Adagrad
-- Adadelta
-- RMSprop
-- Adam

 See [41] for more details on these.

 <div style="text-align:center">
     <img src="/images/saddle_point_evaluation_optimizers.gif" width="450">